mit-rss/intro_to_linux/README.md

 1a.
 Navigate to your home directory
 1b.
 Navigate to your root directory
 1c.
 Navigate to the parent directory of your current directory
 1d.
-List all the files/directories in your home directory, including hidden ones in long listing format
+List all the files/directories in your home directory, including hidden ones, in long listing format
 1e.
 Print your current working directory
 ### Question 2: Installing and Controlling Programs
 One of the awesome features of UNIX-based operating systems is how simple it is to install programs through the terminal.
 For this question, use [apt](https://help.ubuntu.com/lts/serverguide/apt.html.en).